back

 Credit Card Interest Rates vs. Auto Loan Interest Rates

-Your credit card has a variable interest rate meaning the credit card issuer changes the rate depending on the market or your credit score.
-Depending on the circumstances, you could end up with an interest rate on your credit card balance as high as the rates charged on an online cash advance or loans for bad credit
+Generally, auto loan interest rates will be lower than credit card interest rates.
+Your credit card has a variable interest rate, meaning the credit card issuer changes the rate depending on the market or your credit score.
+You could have an interest rate on your credit card balance as high as the rates charged on cash advance loans and bad credit loans.

 The one way you might be able to find a credit card interest rate lower than the average auto loan is if you were to leverage a 0% APR introductory period.
-If you put the down payment on a credit card with a 0% APR, you could pay off the remaining balance by the time the promotional period ends, so you never have to pay interest at all.
+If you put the down payment on a credit card with a 0% APR, you could pay off the remaining balance by the time the promotional period ends, so you never have to pay interest.

 Avoid The Risk By Using an Alternative To a Credit Card